Beyond Round Robin – Intelligent Lead and Case Assignment in Salesforce

 Seasoned Salesforce users will be familiar with the ability to set up simple assignment rules for the Lead and Case object.
 But Q-assign brings that functionality, and more, to any object in Salesforce.
 So, Q-assign supports automatic assignments, from either a source queue or a user, to the following objects: Account, Case, Contact, Event, Lead, Opportunity, Task or any custom object.

-Assigning to the best available rep or agent
+Beyond round robin: Assign to the best available agent

 Matching tickets on skill, experience or location